Stanley v. Illinois

 Stanley v.
 Illinois, 405 U.S. 645 (1972), was a landmark United States Supreme Court case in which the Court held that the fathers of children born out of wedlock had a fundamental right to their children.

+The US Supreme Court found that, as a matter of due process, unwed fathers ought to be guaranteed the same rights as married or divorced fathers, who have a right to a hearing.
+The Court also held that Illinois' denial of unwed fathers a hearing, while extending that right to all other parents, violated the equal protection of the laws.

 Until the ruling, when the mother of a child born out of wedlock was unable to care for the child, through death or other circumstances, the child was made a ward of the state and either placed in an orphanage or foster care or for adoption.

 Background

 Joan and Peter Stanley had lived together off and on for 18 years; they had three children together.
 When Joan Stanley died, the state held a dependency proceeding, declared the three minor children to be wards of the state, and placed them with court appointed guardians.
 Peter Stanley appealed the decision, as the state had never provided him a hearing to determine whether he was a fit parent, which would have occurred for a married father under similar circumstances.
-Mr. Stanley claimed that his lack of hearing violated (1) his Fourteenth Amendment right of equal protection and (2) Due Process.
+Mr. Stanley claimed that his lack of hearing violated his Fourteenth Amendment rights of equal protection and due process.

 The case made it to the Illinois Supreme Court, which ruled that while there had been no determination of his fitness as a parent, the state was nonetheless justified in depriving him of parental rights based on the sole fact that he had not been married to the mother.
 Whether or not Mr. Stanley was a fit parent was irrelevant.
 In filings with the US Supreme Court, the State of Illinois argued that all unwed fathers are unfit parents, making it unnecessary to provide each unwed father a hearing.